numpy/user-survey-2020-details/site/content/contributions.md

 {glue:text}`oss_contributors` have contributed to at least one open source software project, while {glue:text}`np_contributors` have contributed to NumPy specifically.
-{glue:text}`oss_regulars` of OSS contributors are regular contributors to at least one OSS project, while {glue:text}`np_regulars` of the NumPy contributors contribute to NumPy regularly.
+{glue:text}`oss_regulars` of OSS contributors are *currently*[^currently]
+regular contributors to at least one OSS project, while {glue:text}`np_regulars` of the NumPy contributors contribute to NumPy regularly.
 Reflecting its central position in the scientific Python ecosystem, {glue:text}`numpy_and_oss_contributors` of NumPy contributors reported contributing to other OSS projects as well.
 The following figure illustrates shows what fraction of contributors are working on various popular scientific Python projects.

+[^currently]: i.e. regularly contributing at the time of the survey.
+This does
+              not include contributors who have contributed regularly to projects in the past.

 ```{code-cell} ipython3
 ---